 Stephen Baker is an English barrister and Jersey Advocate, and Chairman of the Governing Body of the Institute of Law.
 He is senior partner at Baker & Partners.
 He was called to the English bar in 1989 and is a highly experienced court room advocate.
 Stephen practised at the English bar for many years before moving to Jersey where he established Baker & Partners.
 He specialises in complex international commercial and trusts litigation as well as retaining a niche practice in criminal and regulatory law.

-Sir Philip Bailhache is Chairman Emeritus of the Governing Body of the Institute of Law.
-He is a graduate of the University of Oxford, an honorary fellow of Pembroke College, and an Honorary Bencher of the Middle Temple.
+Sir Philip Bailhache is a graduate of the University of Oxford, an honorary fellow of Pembroke College, and an Honorary Bencher of the Middle Temple.
 He is an English barrister and an advocate of the Royal Court of Jersey.
 In Jersey, he served successively as Solicitor General, Attorney General, Deputy Bailiff and most recently Bailiff (1995-2009).
 He was appointed a commissioner of the Royal Court in July 2009 but retired from the judiciary in July 2011.
 In October 2011 he was elected as a Senator of the States of Jersey.
 He is the founding editor of the Jersey and Guernsey Law Review and the founder of the Jersey Legal Information Board which publishes a legal information website at www.jerseylaw.je

 Carl Howarth is Principal of Jersey College for Girls.
 He holds a Bachelor of Education from Cambridge University and a MA from Leeds University.
 He is also a Trustee of the Jersey Employment Trust and past president of the Lions Club of Jersey.